UnitedPlanet/intrexx-sample-connector-api/docs/QuickStartGuide-Showcases.md

 </connector>
 ```

-## 3 Google Drive Datagroup Example
+## 3 Google Drive data group example

-This chapter describes how Intrexx can access your Google Drive Account.
+This chapter describes how Intrexx can access your Google Drive account.
 The connector consumes the Google Drive REST API via HTTP.

 ### 3.1 Create OAuth2 credentials for your Google account

-For authentication with Google the OAuth2 protocol is used.
-So we have to register Intrexx with your Google Account as an application.
+The OAuth2 protocol is used to authenticate with Google.
+So, we have to register Intrexx as an application in your Google account.

 1. Go to:
     ```URL
     https://console.developers.google.com/apis/
     ```
-2. Open Credentials
+2. Open "Credentials"
-3. Click "Add Credentials"
+3. Click on "Create Credentials"
-4. Click "OAuth-Client-ID"
+4. Click on "OAuth client ID"
-5. Select "Web Application"
+5. Select "Web application"
     * Redirect-URL: ```https://<yourPortalURL>/oauth2```
-6. Click Next
+6. Click on "Next"
-7. Save client-ID and client secret.
+7. Save the client ID and client secret.
-8. Create a Google Drive Connector configuration
+8. Create a Google Drive connector configuration

-### 3.2 Google Drive Connector API configuration
+### 3.2 Google Drive connector API configuration

-Create an new XML file with the following xml content.
+Create a new XML file with the following content.

 Replace:

 * ```####YOUR_CLIENT_ID####``` with the Google OAuth2 client ID
 * ```####YOUR_CLIENT_SECRET####``` with the Google OAuth2 client secret
-* ```####ID_OF YOUR_FOLDER####``` with the item id of the Google Drive Folder***
+* ```####ID_OF YOUR_FOLDER####``` with the item ID of the Google Drive folder***

-*folder id*
+*Folder ID*
-To get the item ID of a folder you can use this website: []("https://developers.google.com/drive/api/v3/reference/files/list)
+The following website helps you get the item ID of a folder: []("https://developers.google.com/drive/api/v3/reference/files/list)

-There you can execute REST requests using your Google account.
+There, you can execute REST requests using your Google account.
 The JSON response contains all files and folders as items.
-Search for your folder and add the "id" to your configuration.
+Search for your folder and add the "ID" to your configuration.

-### 3.3 The configuration File `<IntrexxPortal>/intrenal/cfg/odata/connector`
+### 3.3 Configuration file `<Intrexx Portal>/intrenal/cfg/odata/connector`

-The file must begin with the template name and ends with the id of the connector.
+The file must begin with the template name and end with the ID of the connector.

 **Pattern:** `<TemplateName>_<ConnectorId>.xml`